idaholab/moose/framework/doc/content/syntax/Mesh/splitting.md

 ### Loading a split mesh using [FileMeshGenerator.md]

 A split mesh, i.e. a `.cpr` file, may be loaded using a [FileMeshGenerator.md] if access to the mesh is needed before the full simulation case is set-up.
-In fact this approach is reccomended for cases where unforseen access to the mesh is needed, for example communicating ghost points etc.
+In fact this approach is recommended; it leads to correct element ghosting whereas the approach we introduce in the following section may not.

 ### Loading a split mesh using `--use-split`